srikanthmekala500/DSA-in-JavaScript/theory/react.md

 1:36 = What is react js?

 2:18 = What are the major features of react?

 4:29 = What is virtual DOM and how it works?

 6:00 = What are the components in react?

 -> 6:54 = Explain Class components with example.

 -> 8:15 = Explain Functional components with example.

 9:58 = What is JSX?

 12:04 = How to export and import components?

 13:20 = How to use nested components?

 15:02 = What is state in react?

 -> 17:20 = Example

 19:33 = How to update state in react?

 22:26 = What is setState callback?

 23:56 = Why you should not update state directly, explain with example?

 25:10 = What are props in react?

 27:05 = What is difference between state and props?

 28:48 = What is lifting state up in react?

 32:02 = What is children prop in react?

 33:26 = What is defaultProps in react?

 34:58 = What are fragments in react and its advantages?

 36:07 = How to use styling in react js?

 40:30 = How can you conditionally render components in react?

 42:29 = How to render list of data in react?

 44:08 = What is key prop?

 45:24 = Why indexes for keys are not recommended?

 48:00 = How to handle buttons in react?

 49:25 = How to handle inputs in react?

 51:36 = Explain lifecycle methods in react.

 54:13 = What are the popular hooks in react and explain it's usage?

 56:22 = What is useState and how to manage state using it?

 58:52 = What is useEffect hook and how to manage side effects?

 1:00:41 = How to implement data fetching in reactjs?

 -> 1:02:44 = How to manage loading state?

 1:04:04 = What is prop drilling and how to avoid it?
 (OR) What is Context API and why we need Context API?

 1:06:22 = What is the Context API in react and why is it used?

 1:08:45 = How do you consume context using the useContext hook?

 1:10:10 = How can you update context values?

 1:11:54 = How do you use multiple Contexts in a single component?

 1:13:14 = What are the advantages of using the Context API over prop drilling?

 1:14:39 = What is the useReducer hook, and when should you use it?

-'useReducer' is basically an alternative of 'useState'. 'useState' basically used for state management.
+'useReducer' is basically an alternative of 'useState'. 'useState' basicall y used for state management.

 'dispatch' will dispatch a method.
 It has 'type' property.

 1:18:32 = Can you use useReducer with complex state objects?

 1:19:35 = How do you pass additional arguments to the reducer function?

 // Intermediate level of interviews

 1:21:07 = How do you handle side effects with useReducer?

 1:22:55 = What is useRef hook?

 1:25:07 = How can useRef be used to store mutable values?

 1:26:07 = What is forwardRef and when would you use it?

 1:28:24 = How to manage forms in react?

 1:31:27 = What are Custom Hooks and Why do we need them?

 1:33:37 = Implement useFetch custom hook/ Custom hook example?

 // Intermediate level of interviews

 1:35:41 = Implement useWindowResize custom hook

 1:37:33 = What is React Router DOM and why is it used?

 1:38:32 = How do you create a basic route in React Router DOM?

 1:39:35 = How to implement basic routing using react router dom?

 1:41:59 = How to create a link to another route using React Router DOM?

 1:43:09 = How do you use URL parameters / Dynamic routing in React Router DOM?

 1:45:27 = How can you perform a redirect in React Router DOM?

 1:46:31 = What is a Routes component in React Router DOM?

 1:47:29 = How do you handle nested routes in React Router DOM?

-1:49:40 = How can you handle 404 errors(not found) in React Router DOM?
+1:49:40 = How can you handle 404 errors(not found) in React Rou
+ter DOM?

 1:50:35 = How do you programmatically navigate using React Router DOM?

-1:52:09 = Explain useCallback hook with example 1:54:21 = Explain useMemo hook with example
+1:52:09 = Explain useCallback hook with example

+1:54:21 = Explain useMemo hook with example

 1:56:52 = Explain React.memo with example

 1:58:15 = Explain the reconciliation process in React and how it works.

 1:59:33 = What are Pure components?

 2:00:40 = Explain higher order component with example.

 2:02:11 = What is redux, explain core principles.

 2:03:24 = What are actions in Redux, explain with example?

 2:04:34 = Explain reducers in Redux with an example.

 2:05:25 = What is the role of the Redux store?

 2:06:42 = How do you connect React components to Redux store using connect?

 2:08:30 = How do you use the useSelector and useDispatch hooks in a function React component?

 2:10:09 = What is Redux Toolkit?

 2:10:41 = How to configure store in redux toolkit?

 2:12:00 = Explain createSlice in Redux Toolkit with an example.

 2:13:37 = What are controlled components in React?

 2:14:31 = What are uncontrolled components in React?

 2:15:28 = How do you optimize performance in React applications?

 2:16:22 = What is code splitting in React?

 2:17:50 = What are render props in React?
-Give an example 2:18:39 = What are portals in React?
+Give an example

+2:18:39 = What are portals in React?

 2:20:05 = How do you implement lazy loading in React?

 2:20:45 = How do you define props for a functional component in TypeScript?

 2:21:41 = How do you use the useState hook with TypeScript?

 2:22:18 = How do you type event handlers in React with TypeScript?

 2:23:19 = How do you handle optional props in React components with TypeScript?

 2:24:02 = How do you use the useReducer hook with TypeScript?

 2:25:10 = How do you type the context API in React with TypeScript?

-2:26:06 = How do you write a simple test in Jest 2:27:44 = How do you render a component for testing using React Testing Library 2:28:27 = How can you find elements in the DOM using React Testing Library?
+2:26:06 = How do you write a simple test in Jest

+2:27:44 = How do you render a component for testing using React Testing Library

+2:28:27 = How can you find elements in the DOM using React Testing Library?

 2:29:51 = How do you simulate user events in React Testing Library?

 2:31:05 = How can you test component props with React Testing Library?

 // Hands-on Questions
 2:31:53 = Create a Controlled Input Component

-2:32:42 = Implement toggle Visibility of a Component 2:33:20 = Fetch Data from an API and Display it, along with loading state.
+2:32:42 = Implement toggle Visibility of a Component

+2:33:20 = Fetch Data from an API and Display it, along with loading state.

-2:33:52 = Create a Reusable Button Component with Props 2:35:05 = Build a Component that Uses an Effect to Perform Cleanup 2:35:48 = Implement a Context with a Reducer for Global State Management 2:36:11 = Build a Component with Conditional Rendering Based on Props 2:37:17 = Implement a simple form component
+2:33:52 = Create a Reusable Button Component with Props

+2:35:05 = Build a Component that Uses an Effect to Perform Cleanup

+2:35:48 = Implement a Context with a Reducer for Global State Management

+2:36:11 = Build a Component with Conditional Rendering Based on Props

+2:37:17 = Implement a simple form component